maikewu/forms/docs/fields/24-general-properties.md

 | Required                   | no              |
 | Default Value              | -               |

-If `pdfAddLineBreaks` is set to `true`, linebreaks are set after every value of the field in the PDF.
+If `pdfAddLineBreaks` is set to `true`, a linebreak is set after every value of the field in the PDF.

 ```JSON
 "pdfAddLineBreaks": true,